Submission deadline: April 11, 2021

 A great homebrew club does many things in addition to brewing.
 These clubs also focus on experimenting, learning, education and volunteer work.
 Exceptional clubs work hard make an impact on their community.

 The Radegast Club of the Year Award, named for the Slavic god of hospitality and the creator of beer, is an achievement not obtained through competition, but an award won for doing great things.
-The award will be given once a year and announced at Homebrew Con.
+The award is issued once a year and announced at Homebrew Con.

 To win this award, AHA-registered clubs have to show what activities set them apart as an awesome group in their community.